haynakoban/capstone-project/README.md

 # capstone-project

-# this system involves the user log in and sign up
+# the images under the 'src/assets/svg/*' path was credited to unDraw (https://undraw.co/)